 If I am accepted and haven’t yet visited Bard Graduate Center, will there be an opportunity for me to meet students and faculty before I make my decision?

 Yes, we hold an accepted students day for all students accepted into the MA and PhD programs in March.
-And if you cannot make an open house in the fall, you may schedule a visit anytime by emailing [email protected].
+We also encourage prospective students to visit us at one of our Open Houses during the fall semester, but if you can’t make it, you may schedule a visit anytime by emailing [email protected].

 Aside from the financial aid available, are there other on-campus opportunities to earn money while I am student?